COLUMN-Oil price slump means Asia can cut costly fuel subsidies: Russell

 The apparent delay in cutting subsidies comes after Widodo had indicated that fuel prices would be raised by around 50 percent this month, in an effort to cut about $13 billion from the $23 billion annual subsidy bill.

-Even if the diesel price is raised to 9,500 rupiah a liter, at the equivalent of about $0.78 per unit it will still be among the cheapest in Asia.
+Even if the diesel price is raised to 9,500 rupiah a litre, at the equivalent of about $0.78 per unit it will still be among the cheapest in Asia.

-The price of diesel in New Delhi is currently around 53.35 rupees ($0.87) a liter, and this is now a market-related figure after India did away with subsidies last month.
+The price of diesel in New Delhi is currently around 53.35 rupees ($0.87) a litre, and this is now a market-related figure after India did away with subsidies last month.

-In China, which doesn’t formally subsidize fuel prices but does control their level, diesel costs about $1.02 a liter.
+In China, which doesn’t formally subsidise fuel prices but does control their level, diesel costs about $1.02 a litre.

-In comparison, the national average diesel price in Australia last week was A$1.507 ($1.31) a liter, an 18-month low.
-Australian prices include both an excise of A$0.38 a liter and a 10 percent sales tax.
+In comparison, the national average diesel price in Australia last week was A$1.507 ($1.31) a litre, an 18-month low.
+Australian prices include both an excise of A$0.38 a litre and a 10 percent sales tax.

-What the above figures show is the vast differences in fuel prices that can show up amongst a subsidizing country like Indonesia, non-subsidizing but non-taxing countries like India and China, and a taxing country such as Australia.
+What the above figures show is the vast differences in fuel prices that can show up amongst a subsidising country like Indonesia, non-subsidising but non-taxing countries like India and China, and a taxing country such as Australia.

 While consumers in a relatively wealthy country such as Australia are better equipped to deal with higher fuel prices, in theory they also benefit from the government’s ability to raise revenue in order to provide social and other services.